-Some sources of stress are rather obvious: Tight deadlines, having to deal with impatient customers, or a large workload.
-But what about unclear team roles, a lot of routine tasks, or not having enough work to do?
-There are many factors at work than can be a source of stress – and they may not be as apparent as many managers may think.
+Some sources of stress are rather obvious: Tight deadlines, impatient customers, or large workloads.
+But what about unclear team roles, too much routine, or not having enough work to do?
+There are many factors at work than can be a source of stress - and they may not be as apparent as many managers may think.

 There are ten main stressors that can decrease morale, job satisfaction, and engagement and as a consequence, increase the likelihood for burnout:1-Workload

 Having to work on unpleasant or redundant tasks can be a major stressor.
 So is unrealistic workload.
 Sometimes, however, it’s not so much the type or amount of work that stresses out employees.
 A factor that management often overlooks is a lack of sufficient resources to complete a task.
 For example:

 - Having to juggle conflicting priorities, which requires multitasking (i.e. doing a lot of things but nothing properly)

 - Being given stretch targets or unrealistic goals to reach

 - Not being given sufficient time to complete the task or project or having to work on large complex projects that involve a lot of steps – both of which require significant overtime, which is an added source of stress

 - Having to constantly rework aspects of a project, whether due to client requests, unclear SPECS on the part of management, or (less common but equally annoying) loss of data due to technology failure

 In addition, a lack of skills (or the development of bad habits) on the part of employees can limit their ability to deal with a tough workload, which adds to their pressure.
 These include: